siudn/cordevoir/README.md

 Want to test the Stripe payment feature?
 [Use this](https://stripe.com/docs/testing#cards).

-> [!IMPORTANT]
+> [!NOTE]
-> If you don' input a properly formatted email during Step 2 of checkout, it won't take you to the Stripe payment page.
+> You must input a properly formatted email during Step 2 of checkout to be taken to the Stripe payment page.
 > <br>

 # Technologies 🤖